Sigma 18 35

 It is interesting I explain this is an Aps-C compatible lens, but already many people use it on Full frame cameras as well.
 Unlike Canon Ef-S lenses you can mount and some vignetting can happen.
 But you have a 18-35 f/1.8 on Full frame !
 Perhaps not 18mm but 20, or more but there is no such other lens on the market.

 Build quality – Sigma 18 35

 The lens build quality is excellent, the rings operates buttery smooth, has nothing left to desire here.
+Sigma even used a Thermally stable composite material on this lens (TSC).
 The autofocus is almost silent, thanks to it’s Hsm motor.
 On my camera body the Canon Usm motor is quicker though.
 The lens is not small: looks like a small tele like the Canon 55 250 is, in reality the Sigma is even bigger.
 The lens can be attached to Canon camera as normally the Full frame lenses do (at the top must place the white dot on the lens), but this is a dedicated Aps-C lens, made for smaller sensor cameras.

 Optical quality – Sigma 18 35

 The Sigma 18 35mm f1.8 DC HSM A is a very sharp lens.
 I would give it a 10, because of this lens is truly excellent, you simply cannot make a better zooms lens, if you make it the difference would be minimal.
 I very much surprised on the wide open results see below.
 This lens is sharper at f/1.8 than perhaps anything you can attach to your camera.
 The lens is very good against flare, the level of chromatic aberration is low if any.
 The aperture blades are rounded, which helps to draw nice circular highlights, see below.
 The distortion seems low for such a lens, which is a very good achievement.